tevye/Tetris-inspired-knapsack-problem-testing-facility/userDefinedTestSets.md

 A user-defined test set consists of the following:

 - The height and width of the container
-- A set of test pieces (values and grid pattern)
+- A set of test pieces (indexed values and grid pattern)
 - a drop pattern that places a subset of the given pieces in the container
 - The optimal solution value